projectacrn/acrn-hypervisor/doc/developer-guides/doc_guidelines.rst

       This would be a block of text styled with a background and box, but with no syntax highlighting.

-There's a shorthand for writing code blocks too: end the introductory paragraph with a double colon (``::``) and indent the code block content by three spaces.
-On output, only one colon will be shown.
-The highlighting package makes a best guess at the type of content in the block and highlighting purposes.
+There's a shorthand for writing code blocks, too: end the introductory paragraph with a double colon (``::``) and indent the code block content by three spaces.
+On output, only one colon will appear.

+.. note:: The highlighting package makes a best guess at the type of content in the block for highlighting purposes.
 This can lead to some odd highlighting in the generated output.

 Images
 ******